Ohayocon: Controversy and relocation 2024-present

 Significant numbers of the conventions leadership and volunteers did not participate in the 2024 convention.
 This was due to the firing of the conventions chair and head of marketing over a logo dispute, among other issues including finances.
 The convention contends at the time they were removed due to organizational changes surrounding the formation of the Cultural Exchange Society Inc. (CESI), which as of 2024, the formation of is still not complete (specifically the non-profit status.)
 The staff, as part of the Conventions of Ohio Volunteer Event Network (COVEN), attempted to negotiate unsuccessfully with CESI.
 Ohayocon announced new leadership prior to the 2025 event, along with the convention moving to the Dayton Convention Center.
 In January 2025, Ohayocon's owners sued Sekai Guild/Sekaicon, a new convention formed by former staff of Ohayocon.
-They accused the former staff of sealing convention assets and information.
+They accused the former staff of stealing convention assets and information.